Delna-Maria/DelRio/README.md

 Now youre good to go!

-Ps: the extension doesnt work on certain websites due to security reason, but to try to it out you can check it out on youtube or google drive.
+Ps: the extension doesnt work on certain websites due to security reason, but to try to it out you can check it out on youtube, whatsapp web or google drive.